richardzilincikPantheon/module-compilation/README.md

 Some configuration files are in the `conf/` directory including `paths.sh` which defines all paths used by the scripts.
 This script merely reads the global configuration file `/etc/yangcatalog/yangcatalog.conf` and creates the required environement variables required by the shell scripts.

-The file `/etc/yangcatalog/IETF-draft-list-with-no-YANG-problem.txt` contains a list of IETF drafts having a `xym`extraction error but containing no actual YANG modules.
-Those I-D are removed from the local I-D repository.

 *Some pre-requisistes are defined int he README.md in bin directory*

 Overall data flow